technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 01/Lab01.md

     ![](./media/image10.png)

     ::: secondary
-    **Note:** If you get a message stating that **A record with matching key value already exists**, close the publisher creation pane and select the Publisher in the New Solution creator pane.
+    **Note:** If you get a message stating that **A record with matching key value already exists**, close the publisher creation pane and select the Publisher **Contoso** in the New Solution creator pane.
     :::

 6. Select **Contoso (contoso)** under Publisher and then click on